Alex375/Alex375/README.md

 ### Hi there, I'm Alexandre 👋

  - 🎓 I'm a fourth year computer science and engineering student at __EPITA__ in Paris France🇫🇷.
- -  Computer science intern at DXOMark
+ - 💻 Computer science intern at DXOMark
- - 💻 Looking for a technical internship for september 2022.

  ### Contact
  ```